 Nicholas died in 1987 and Peggy stayed in their home for 2 years after his death.
 She died in 1994 and beginning in 2000, the Land Conservancy of BC purchased and oversees the garden that love built.

-I visited the garden well after all the rhododendrons were finished blooming and they're said to be spectacular.
-I haven't included any photos of the lower area of the garden here with a lawn, lovely irises and countless other plantings.
+I visited the garden well after all the rhododendrons were finished blooming and they're said to be spectacular I will get back there one day and I'll make sure to catch the spring blossoms.

-This garden is an absolute gem.
-Don't miss it if you're in the Victoria area.
+This garden is a precious gem.
+Don't miss out if you're in the Victoria area.
 TLC website gives directions to Abkhazi Garden from downtown Victoria either by car or bus.